 Cannabidiol (CBD) is at the Centre of It All

 Hemp is used in a diversity of areas, from making car parts to recreation.
-The herbiage stem is what makes hemp a lucrative material for industries like textile.
+The herbage stem is what makes hemp a lucrative material for industries like textiles.
 However, the recent boom in the industry owes everything to CBD (cannabidiol).
 CBD is a potent compound that comes with a ton of health and cosmetic benefits.
-It's been touted to help treat cravings, acne, inflammation, anxiety, insomnia, and chronic pain.
+Cannabidiol (CBD) is touted to help treat cravings, acne, inflammation, anxiety, insomnia, and chronic pain.
 Call it the holy grail, CBD is driving just about all cannabis hemp businesses in the US.
 Unlike its cousin THC (found in the marijuana plant), CBD is legal and safe in the eyes of the federal government.

 Which Franchising Opportunities are available in Cannabis Hemp Industry?